pdimens/harpy/docs/variantcalling.md

 ## Workflows
 ### bcftools mpileup
 The `mpileup` and `call` modules from [bcftools](https://samtools.github.io/bcftools/bcftools.html) (formerly samtools) are used to call variants from alignments.
 This is a tried-and-true method and one of methods featured in other variant callers, such as that provided in [ANGSD](http://www.popgen.dk/angsd/index.php/Genotype_Likelihoods), which is why Harpy uses it by default.
 To speed things along, Harpy will parallelize `mpileup` to call variants separately on different contigs, then merge everything at the end.
 This would mean that a more fragmented assembly would probably run faster than a chromosome-scale one, but you're more likely to have fewer variants detected.
-All intermediate outputs are removed, leaving you only the raw variants file (in compressed `.bcf` format), the index of that file, and some basic stats about it.
+All intermediate outputs are removed, leaving you only the raw variants file (in `.bcf` format), the index of that file, and some basic stats about it.

 ```mermaid
 graph LR